ibm-cloud-docs/vpc/bs_snapshots_create.md

 To create a copy of a snapshot in another region, run the `ibmcloud is snapshot-create` command with the `--source-snapshot-crn` option and the source snapshot CRN.

 If the source snapshot is not encrypted with a customer key, the encryption of the copy remains provider-managed.
 If the source snapshot is protected by a customer-managed key, you need to specify the customer-managed key that you want to use to encrypt the new copy.
+The source snapshot must be in Stable status for the copy to be created successfully.
 {: important}

 The following example creates a snapshot in the target region (`us-south`) by using the CRN of a snapshot from the source region (`us-east`).